uzzielperez/lhcbAIxprt/VISION_RAG_README.md

 ---

-*Enhanced with AI Vision for LHCb operational excellence and shifter empowerment* 🔬⚡👁️
+*Enhanced with AI Vision for  operational excellence and shifter empowerment* 🔬⚡👁️